AlgoTradingHub/theplatform-book/source/verbs/other/react.md

 o)123
 ```

 Reactions can be redefined.
-To do this just create reaction on the set of reagents that already defined.
+To do this, just create reaction on the set of reagents already defined.

 ::: note
-When a reaction defined - each reagent envolved receives a Descriptor.
+When a reaction is defined, each reagent envolved receives a Descriptor.
 This means "pinning" that reagent onto the Task that has this reaction.
 :::

 ```o